ICD-10 Codes for MCC

-To address this issue, a petition was made to the CDC on behalf of the Merkel cell carcinoma Multi-center Interest Group (MMIG) to create specific ICD-CM codes for MCC.
+To address this issue, a petition was made to the CDC on behalf of the Merkel cell carcinoma Multi-center Interest Group (MMIG) to create specific ICD codes for MCC.
 The rationale for this petition included the fact that other distinctive skin cancers with potentially aggressive behavior have unique codes.
-These include cutaneous T cell lymphoma (CTCL) whose incidence is approximately that of MCC 25 (code 202.x) as well as malignant melanoma (172.x).
+These include cutaneous T cell lymphoma (CTCL) the incidence of which is approximately that of MCC (code 202.x) as well as malignant melanoma (172.x).
 In January 2009, the CDC granted 7 MCC-specific codes that became active as of October 1, 2009.
-The introduction of these specific codes, later followed by the updated ICD-10 codes (table 3) help MCC patients in obtaining insurance approval for the appropriate treatment, help track MCC-associated costs and aid researchers in identifying and following MCC patients.
+The introduction of these specific codes, later followed by the updated ICD-10 codes (see table) help MCC patients in obtaining insurance approval for the appropriate treatment, help track MCC-associated costs and aid researchers in identifying and following MCC patients.

 Merkel Cell Carcinoma Description

 |C4A.4||Scalp and Neck|

 |MCC of the Limb|

 |C4A.62||Upper limb, left|